paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-095-racketeering.md

   (iii) has been or remains in substantially continuous operation for a period in excess of thirty days or has a gross revenue of $2,000 in any single day.

+(2) “insured credit union” shall have the meaning given the term in section 101 of the Federal Credit Union Act ([12 U.S.C.
+1752](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1752&num=0&edition=prelim)).

+(3) “insured depository institution” shall have the meaning given the term in section 3 of the Federal Deposit Insurance Act ([12 U.S.C.
+1813](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1813&num=0&edition=prelim)).

-(2) “gambling” includes but is not limited to pool-selling, bookmaking, maintaining slot machines, roulette wheels or dice tables, and conducting lotteries, policy, bolita or numbers games, or selling chances therein.
+(4) “gambling” includes but is not limited to pool-selling, bookmaking, maintaining slot machines, roulette wheels or dice tables, and conducting lotteries, policy, bolita or numbers games, or selling chances therein.

+(5) “savings promotion raffle” means a contest in which the sole consideration required for a chance of winning designated prizes is obtained by the deposit of a specified amount of money in a savings account or other savings program, where each ticket or entry has an equal chance of being drawn, such contest being subject to regulations that may from time to time be promulgated by the appropriate prudential regulator (as defined in section 1002 of the Consumer Financial Protection Act of 2010 ([12 U.S.C.
+5481](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section5481&num=0&edition=prelim))).

-(3) “State” means any State of the United States, the District of Columbia, the Commonwealth of Puerto Rico, and any territory or possession of the United States.
+(6) “State” means any State of the United States, the District of Columbia, the Commonwealth of Puerto Rico, and any territory or possession of the United States.

 **(c)** If five or more persons conduct, finance, manage, supervise, direct, or own all or part of a gambling business and such business operates for two or more successive days, then, for the purpose of obtaining warrants for arrests, interceptions, and other searches and seizures, probable cause that the business receives gross revenue in excess of $2,000 in any single day shall be deemed to have been established.

 **(d)** Any property, including money, used in violation of the provisions of this section may be seized and forfeited to the United States.
 All provisions of law relating to the seizures, summary, and judicial forfeiture procedures, and condemnation of vessels, vehicles, merchandise, and baggage for violation of the customs laws; the disposition of such vessels, vehicles, merchandise, and baggage or the proceeds from such sale; the remission or mitigation of such forfeitures; and the compromise of claims and the award of compensation to informers in respect of such forfeitures shall apply to seizures and forfeitures incurred or alleged to have been incurred under the provisions of this section, insofar as applicable and not inconsistent with such provisions.
 Such duties as are imposed upon the collector of customs or any other person in respect to the seizure and forfeiture of vessels, vehicles, merchandise, and baggage under the customs laws shall be performed with respect to seizures and forfeitures of property used or intended for use in violation of this section by such officers, agents, or other persons as may be designated for that purpose by the Attorney General.

-**(e)** This section shall not apply to any bingo game, lottery, or similar game of chance conducted by an organization exempt from tax under paragraph (3) of subsection (c) of section 501 of the Internal Revenue Code of 1986, as amended, if no part of the gross receipts derived from such activity inures to the benefits of any private shareholder, member, or employee of such organization except as compensation for actual expenses incurred by him in the conduct of such activity.
+**(e)** This section shall not apply to—

+(1) any bingo game, lottery, or similar game of chance conducted by an organization exempt from tax under paragraph (3) of subsection (c) of section 501 of the Internal Revenue Code of 1986, as amended, if no part of the gross receipts derived from such activity inures to the benefits of any private shareholder, member, or employee of such organization except as compensation for actual expenses incurred by him in the conduct of such activity; or

+(2) any savings promotion raffle.

 ### Statutory Notes

 #### References in Text
-Paragraph (3) of subsection (c) of section 501 of the Internal Revenue Code of 1986, referred to in subsec. (e), is classified to [section 501(c)(3) of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section501/c/3&num=0&edition=prelim), Internal Revenue Code.
+Paragraph (3) of subsection (c) of section 501 of the Internal Revenue Code of 1986, referred to in subsec. (e)(1), is classified to [section 501(c)(3) of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section501/c/3&num=0&edition=prelim), Internal Revenue Code.

 #### Amendments
+2014—Subsec. (b)(2), (3).
+Pub.
+L. 113–251, § 5(3)(A)(iii), added pars.
+(2) and (3).
+Former pars.
+(2) and (3) redesignated (4) and (6), respectively.

+Subsec. (b)(4).
+Pub.
+L. 113–251, § 5(3)(A)(i), redesignated par.
+(2) as (4).

+Subsec. (b)(5).
+Pub.
+L. 113–251, § 5(3)(A)(iv), added par.
+(5).

+Subsec. (b)(6).
+Pub.
+L. 113–251, § 5(3)(A)(ii), redesignated par.
+(3) as (6).

+Subsec. (e).
+Pub.
+L. 113–251, § 5(3)(B), substituted “This section shall not apply to—” for “This section shall not apply to any bingo”, inserted “(1) any bingo” before “game,”, substituted “activity; or” for “activity.”, and added par.
+(2).

 1994—Subsec. (a).
 Pub.
 L. 103–322 substituted “fined under this title” for “fined not more than $20,000”.

 1986—Subsec. (e).
 Pub.
 L. 99–514 substituted “Internal Revenue Code of 1986” for “Internal Revenue Code of 1954”.